Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Methodology

 \subsection{Multi-Degradation Encoder}

-We design four stages of multi-resolution image inputs to provide the network with various scale scene information and scale-relatedness feature.
-Firstly, we use downsampling in the original image to obtain different scale underwater scene inputs.
-Based on the existing UNet-based underwater image enhancement methods \cite{Ucolor} that commonly use three downsampling steps, we employ four stages to capture different scale scene information, which contains the original image and three downsampling low-resolution images.
-To exploit the scale-correlated features of the image scene, SMDR-IS introduces the original resolution encoder and utilizes three low-resolution image stages to provide different scale underwater scene information.
+Our proposed model integrates four stages of multi-resolution image inputs, equipping the network and the related features with diverse scale scene information of the input image.
+Initially, we employ downsampling on the original image to derive underwater scenes of different scales.
+Since prevailing UNet-based underwater enhancement methods \cite{Ucolor} typically utilize three downsampling steps, we adopt three downscaled stages corresponding to each stage of the UNet.
+This can capture a richer array of scale scene information.
+To harness the scale-correlated attributes of image scenes, SMDR-IS proposed the multi-degradation encoder, further supplemented by three stages for lower-resolution images.

-In each encoder, we design the bifocal intrinsic-context attention module (BICA) to enhance the details of the features.
-BICA efficiently integrates global and local features for underwater image enhancement.
-By leveraging resolution-guided supervision, BICA achieves an optimal balance between computational efficiency and superior detail quality.

-To further constrain the effectiveness of low-resolution feature information, we propose the adaptive selective intrinsic supervised feature module (ASISF) to control feature propagation.
-ASISF can improve the performance of image enhancement, and prevent information blurring caused by overlaying multi-scale scene information.
+Each encoder stage incorporates the Bifocal Intrinsic-Context Attention Module (BICA) to extract feature details.
+BICA can adeptly fuse global and local features, optimizing image enhancement.
+With the aid of resolution-guided supervision, BICA strikes a harmonious balance between computational efficiency and details enhancement.
+To bolster the utility of low-resolution features, we proposed the Adaptive Selective Intrinsic Supervised Feature (ASISF) module.
+This module governs feature propagation, elevating image enhancement outcomes, and curbing information blurring that may arise from superimposing multi-scale scene details.

-\textbf{Bifocal Intrinsic-Context Attention} The bifocal intrinsic-context attention module (BICA) comprises two branches, the architecture of BICA is shown in Figure \ref{BICA}.
-In Branch 1, acknowledging the pronounced reliance of image restoration on neighboring pixel regions, we incorporate the comprehensive feature attention (CFA) module (seen in supplementary material) to initially extract pixel and channel features.
-Subsequently, the resolution-guided intrinsic attention module (ReGIA) is designed to expand receptive fields while ensuring time efficiency.
-ReGIA employs low-resolution spatial intrinsic supervision to enrich the high-resolution space, acquiring multi-scale scene detail information.
+\textbf{Bifocal Intrinsic-Context Attention} The bifocal intrinsic-context attention module (BICA), as depicted in Figure \ref{BICA}, consists of two distinct branches.
+The first branch is responsible for recognizing the significant influence of neighboring pixel regions for image restoration.
+This branch contains the Comprehensive Feature Attention (CFA) module (detailed in the supplementary material), followed by the Resolution-Guided Intrinsic Attention (ReGIA) module.
+The CFA module, as shown in Figure \ref{BICA} (b), extracts features from pixels and channels through spatial attention and channel attention, respectively.
+The features from CFA are fed to the ReGIA module, whose function is to broaden the receptive field while maintaining computational efficiency.
+As shown in Figure \ref{BICA}(c), by using low-resolution spatial intrinsic supervision, ReGIA can further enrich the features by effectively capturing multi-scale scene details.